sudoskys/StableDiffusionBook/docs/paint/WebUi/Advanced.en.md

-### Graphical parameters
+### Resizing

-Just resize : Resizes the image to the target resolution.
-The image will be squeezed unless the height and width exactly match
+*Just resize* - simply resizes the source image to the target resolution, resulting in an incorrect aspect ratio

-Crop and resize : Resizes the image so that the entire target resolution is filled by the image.
-Crop the excess.
+*Crop and resize* - resize source image preserving aspect ratio so that entirety of target resolution is occupied by it, and crop parts that stick out

-Resize and fill: Resizes the image so that the entire image is within the target resolution.
-Fill blank areas with the colour of the image.
+*Resize and fill* - resize source image preserving aspect ratio so that it entirely fits target resolution, and fill empty space by rows/columns from the source image